 Any MAV, body-worn and other known video or audio recordings of an incident should not be publicly released during an ongoing investigation without consulting the prosecuting attorney or City Attorney's Office, as appropriate.

 305.9 DEBRIEFING

-Following an officer-involved shooting or death, the Neenah Police Department should conduct both a critical incident/stress debriefing and a tactical debriefing.
+Following an officer-involved shooting or death, the Neenah Police Department should conduct both a Critical Incident Stress Debriefing and a tactical debriefing.
+See the Wellness Program Policy for guidance on Critical Incident Stress Debriefings.